 The inclusion of vitamins or minerals to commonly eaten foods, also known as food fortification, has already played a part in reducing micronutrient deficiencies over the past century, with micronutrients such as folate or iodine added to foods like flour and salt.
+Fortified rice kernels look, taste and cook like ordinary rice and are combined with regular rice at a ratio of 1 to 100.
+Moreover, the technology to fortify rice has already been developed and consumer acceptability proven.
 To complement the WFP food basket – the food distributed depending on the needs of the groups – WFP has introduced the fortification of staples.
 Fortification usually aims to meet adult needs, while vulnerable groups such as children and pregnant and nursing women may require supplements or specially fortified products.